baruchiro/use-route-as-state/README.md

 > **Type:** `useUrlState: (defaultValues?: UrlState): [UrlState, DispatchState<UrlState>]`

-Due to limitation in *React Router*, and *React* itself, you can't use different hooks here together during one render cycle.
+Due to limitations in *React Router*, and *React* itself, you can't use different hooks here together during one render cycle.

-In order to solve that, you can use this hook to control both *route params* and *qeury string* at once.
+In order to solve that, you can use this hook to control both *route params* and *query string* at once.

 ## Development